iosadchiy/miga/README.md

 * import dues
 * create index/edit/destroy for transactions
 * add check that Transaction#id goes in series
-* open KPOs in a new window on payment create
 * show fully paid dues separately at the bottom
 * show transaction history for members
 * migrate from dotenv to rbenv-vars